egeotenen/egeotenen.github.io/_pages/about.md

   - /about.html
 ---

 Hi all, this is my personal webpage!
 I'm currently a Ph.D. student in the Cognitive Science and Informatics (HCI) dual degree program at Indiana University, Bloomington.
-I am interested in the reciprocal relationship between autobiographical memory and technology.
-I am currently working with [Dr. Erik Stolterman Bergqvist](https://www.stoltermanbergqvist.com) on understanding the role of modalities as cognitive affordances for autobiographical memories and developing design frameworks for enhancing user experience and well-being and with [Dr. Fritz Breithaupt](https://www.experimentalhumanities.com/people) on the influence of social media on meaningful life memories.
-My research interests have also expanded into the co-remembering process between humans and AI, which sparked my curiosity about the theory of mind in interactions between humans and large language models (LLMs).
+I am interested in the influence of social media and AI on remembering and reflecting on autobiographical memories.
+I am currently working with [Dr. Fritz Breithaupt](https://www.experimentalhumanities.com/people) on investigating cognitive mechanisms behind reflections, and working with Dr. Erik Stolterman Bergqvist](https://www.stoltermanbergqvist.com) and [Dr. Colin Gray](https://luddy.indiana.edu/contact/profile/index.html?Colin_Gray) to understand design implications of remembering and reflecting with social media and AI on well-being.

 I earned my Cognitive Psychology MSc degree at [Sabanci University](https://www.sabanciuniv.edu/).
 I have been working with [Dr. Cagla Aydin](https://fass.sabanciuniv.edu/en/faculty-members/detail/1980) at the CLAM Lab.
 And I have been a former member of [Varol Lab](https://varollab.com/) under the supervision of [Dr. Onur Varol](https://www.onurvarol.com/).